cashsun/openai-playwright/README.md

   await page.goto("https://playwright.dev/");

   /*
    * ask ai to generate playwright code.
-Please note: code is also returned from ai()
-   * therefore there's no need to run both.
-   * useful when you have a flaky test
+   * useful when you have a flaky test.
    **/
   // await aiSuggest(`expect page title to include "Playwright"`, { test, page });